BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/09_3_Testing_a_Bitcoin_Script.md

 ```
 Using these commands can make it easier to see what's going on and where you are.

-> :warning: `btcdeb` is much more complex to use if you are trying to verify signatures.
+> :warning: **WARNING:** `btcdeb` is much more complex to use if you are trying to verify signatures.
 See [Signature Checking with btcdeb](https://github.com/bitcoin-core/btcdeb/blob/master/doc/btcdeb.md#signature-checking).
 This is true for any script testing, so we don't suggest it if you're trying to verify an `OP_CHECKSIG` or an `OP_CHECKMULTISIG`.

 ## Test a Script Online